maxramirez/InsightDataChallenge/README.md

 The average degree is calculated with the following expression:

  AvgDegree=totalEdges*2/totalNodes.

 Instructions
 --

-To run this challenge Just run the run.sh file.
+To run this challenge just run the run.sh file, this loads an input from tweet_input/tweets.txt and outputs both the twitter stream and
-It also can be run with parameters using java
+It also can be run with parameters using Feature1 and Feature2 java jar files.

 java -jar Feature1.jar input.txt output.txt
 java -jar Feature2.jar input.txt output.txt